Welcome to today's edition of the Rush 24-7 podcast.

 They might actually be the ones that engage in saying things they don't believe just to get people ticked off.

-Middle right politics was the target of his humor.
+Middle-right politics was the target of his humor.

 He made conservatives look like buffoons and idiots, which is why he's so beloved and popular with everybody.

-And his his comedy was 100% politicized.
+And his comedy was 100% politicized.

 They're making a big deal.